elys-network/elys/x/molecule/spec/README.md

 - Weights are balanced by the incentive structure to hit close to the target weights
 - Unit test to check final slippage on example values
 - Low liquidity coin and high liquidity coin (low liquidity coin won't be able to use full oracle price)

-Question: Is this to track users' history?

-- Once the user buys the major molecule TKN, it is automatically “ committed” in the commitment molecule
+- Once the user buys the major molecule TKN, it is automatically “ committed” in the commitment molecule to receive rewards